-Figure 5.3.3(d) Receiver temperature and sideband separation for the experimental mixer.
+Figure 5.3.3(d) Receiver noise temperature and sideband separation for the experimental mixer.

-5.3.2.3 Balanced mixer
+5.3.2.3 Balanced mixers

 The use of balanced SIS mixers has two potential advantages for the MMA.
-Compared with the usual ~20 dB LO coupler or beam splitter in front of the mixer, a balanced mixer requires ~17 dB less LO power.
-This greatly eases the task of developing wideband tunerless LOs.
+A balanced mixer requires ~ 17 dB less LO power than a single-ended mixer with a ~ 20 dB LO coupler, which greatly eases the task of developing wideband tunerless LOs.
 The other benefit of a balanced mixer is its inherent rejection of AM sideband noise accompanying the LO.
-A MMIC balanced mixer design is shown in Figure 5.3.4.